inr-kit/McCad-Salome-Binaries/README.md

 McCad is a geometry conversion tool developed at KIT to enable the automatic conversions of CAD models into the Monte Carlo (MC) geometries.
 This version of McCad is integrated into the open-source Salome platform.

-For any questions related to the use of this software/library you may contact Yuefeng Qiu (yuefeng.qiu@kit.edu) and Moataz Harb (moataz.harb@kit.edu).
-Please subscribe our mailing list for receiving latest updates and asking question in our [Google group](https://groups.google.com/forum/#!forum/mccad-users), by send a empty email to  McCad-users+subscribe@googlegroups.com and reply the comfirmation email.
+For any questions related to the use of this software/library you may contact Dr. Yuefeng Qiu (yuefeng.qiu@kit.edu) and Dr. Dieter Leichtle (dieter.leichtle@kit.edu).
 **************************************************************************************
 ********Something to know before going on********